group-6-aspnet2/InvoiceServiceProvider/README.md

 ## Overview

 This service provides full CRUD operations and status management for invoices within an event/booking ecosystem.
-Operations include creating, retrieving (all or by filters), updating, deleting, and changing invoice status.
+Operations include creating, retrieving (all or by filters), updating, and changing invoice status.

 ## Features